Photon number resolving detectors as evidence for the corpuscular nature of light: Conclusion

 \section{Conclusion}

-In this work, we have recognized a hitherto unacknowledged noise source active in the operation of PNR detectors.
-The noise source comes in the elusive form of accidental coincident detections, which are liable to be mistaken for correlated coincidences.
-We discuss the experimental parameters pertinent to establishing sufficient SNR and the importance of the relative values of coherence time and coincidence window.
+In this work, we have highlighted an error source well known in the field of intensity interferometry, yet, to our knowledge, unrecognized with respect to PNR detectors.
+This error source comes in the elusive form of accidental coincident detections, which are liable to be mistaken for correlated coincidences.
+We discussed the experimental parameters pertinent to establishing sufficient SNR and the importance of the relative values of the coherence time and coincidence window.
 Our survey revealed that many common PNR detectors have insufficient SNRs.
 The PNR detector developed for this work replicated the prevalent low SNR condition to show that variable coincidence windows can indeed alter reported photon statistics.
-Under these conditions we were able to establish good agreement between experimental results and a fully classical model based on amplitude threshold detection.
-It remains to be seen if the classical model is sufficient for high SNR conditions.
-If shown to be sufficient, it would be possible to attribute the multimodal character of PNR detector output to the nonlinear multiplication processes ubiquitous to PNR detectors (i.e. threshold detection) combined with the aforementioned aggregation principle, rather than presuming the prior presence of a certain number of discrete photons.
-We posit this interpretation, which reflects the underlying assumptions of the classical model, as an alternative to the one-to-one causal relationship between an incoming photon and a consequent photoelectron, that is, the basis for light quanta.